 Doing some Clinical Research Assistant pro-bono tasks also contributes a lot to a better positioning and generates a large number of contacts in different organizations.
 Our regular Clinical Research Career Days also provide contacts with professionals from the industry.
 It is a complex program, thought to provide all the necessary tools to get a job quickly.
 As we do not require any fee from employers for any placement, this is a major incentive for them to prefer our graduates.

-What are the CRA career opportunities and revenues?
+What are the CRA career opportunities & salaries?

 Career structures for Clinical Research Associates (CRA) are generally set at 3-4 levels, which may carry different names in different institutions:

 How long does it take to complete the course?

-The program is individual and everybody goes at his pace.
+The program completion depends on the individual and everybody goes at his or her pace.
 There are 25 chapters of 40-60 pages each in our main clinical research course, so by completing 2 chapters per week it takes about 3-4 months.
 However, in real life the expectations to study every day are not realistic.
-Our experience shows that depending on previous experience, education, level of English and availability (number of small kids), it may take between 3 to 6 months to complete the theory.
-These are new professions and there is a lot to learn, the course is about 1000 pages.
+Our experience shows that depending on previous experience, education, level of English and availability, it may take between 3 to 6 months to complete.
+These are new professions and there is a lot to learn, the course exceeds 1000 pages.
 The internship goes in parallel to the training from the 2nd module to acquire the longest possible hands-on experience that companies want.

 What are the CRA working conditions?